JohnyLearning/Eatlimination/README.md

 Eatlimination goal is to help people that are on elimination diet to keep track of the foods and the symptoms that they experience during the diet.
 Main functionalities are
-- searching and adding foods in a list
+- Searching and adding foods in a list
-- adding foods to your specific elimination diet
+- Adding foods to your specific elimination diet
+- Remove foods from diet by drag and drop to recycle bin
 - Adding symptoms to track as part of the elimination diet
 - Capability to enter symptom records at any time you need to.
 - See the history of all the symptom records filter by symptom